Uzama/image-uploader/README.md

 # image-uploader
 A simple Golang application to upload image files.
+The application code is organized using **Clean Architecture**

 ### How to start